xenify-io/litepaper/README.md

 ## ◽️ Native Token Fee Distribution

 Each cycle has its own pool of accrued native token fees that accumulate while burnBatch transactions are executed.
-Per cycle, these are distributed based on how many locked XNF tokens a user has inside the protocol (locked - unclaimed XNF + staked XNF) added with how many XNF tokens were gained from burning DXN or FENIX in the corresponding cycle.
+Per cycle, these are distributed based on how many locked XNF tokens a user has inside the protocol (locked - unclaimed XNF + staked XNF) added with how many XNF tokens were gained from burning DXN or XDOGE in the corresponding cycle.

 <br>